LiveLike/livelike-docs/docs/Platform/comment-boards/comments-and-social-graph-copy.md

       title: Social Graph
       type: basic
 ---
-Use the built-in integration between [Comments](doc:cms-comments) and [Social Graph](doc:social-graph-service) to filter and count comments by authors that fans follow.
+Use the built-in integration between [Reactions](doc:reactions) and [Social Graph](doc:social-graph-service) to filter and count user reactions by others that fans follow.

 ## Common parameters